Behind the Brand - We talk dreams, to-do lists, and creative processes with The ANJELMS Project founder, Gaelle Beech.

-Interviews - The Hemp Temple - three words, three people, one incredible vision.
+Behind the Brand - The Hemp Temple - three words, three people, one incredible vision.

 The Hemp Temple was founded on the idea of freedom and responsibility, and also with an urge to do something that would have a positive impact on the planet.
 Fuelled by yoga, dancing, and caffeine, the three founders are living the vision The Hemp Temple was built on.

-Interviews - Laila Bedard-Potvin on the ugly truths of the fast fashion industry and her beautiful alternative.
+Behind the Brand - Laila Bedard-Potvin on the ugly truths of the fast fashion industry and her beautiful alternative.

 Harly Jae was born out of Laila’s desire to craft a dream job (and dream life) for herself.
 She was a Fashion Merchandising graduate who became far too exposed to the disgusting reality of the fashion industry, so she brought her morals to the table and started a company with ethical and sustainable practices at the forefront of its operations.
 What a woman.

-Interviews - Elizabeth Herman is turning old into new with her jewellery business, Argent Silversmith.
+Behind the Brand - Elizabeth Herman is turning old into new with her jewellery business, Argent Silversmith.

 After Elizabeth found out about silversmithing, the sky became the limit.
 She bought her tools, found a suitcase full of silversmithing goodies, and started creating beautiful pieces of jewellery that were not only loved by her but also by those around her.
 Everything in her jewellery is completely ethically and sustainably sourced, from the recycled silver and gold to the second-hand gems, and she will never have Argent Silversmith any other way.